WestpacGEL/GEL/README.md

 ├── examples/                 # complex examples like templates │   ├── demo1/                # for testing multiple components
 │   ├── demo2/                # and building out templates
-│   └── demo3/                # will be sued to end-to-end test on
+│   └── demo3/                # will be used for integration test
 │
 └── docs/                     # everything related to the documentation site
     ├── page1.mdx